blossomingiris/JS-Tic-Tac-Toe-game/README.md

 ## Tic-Tac-Toe (JS) 🚀

-- Tic-Tac-Toe game was my first "big" project (source code would't be change)
+- Tic-Tac-Toe game was my first "big" project
 - built with HTML, CSS and JavaScript
 - design inspired by movie: [Tron: Legacy](https://www.imdb.com/title/tt1104001/) :motorcycle:
 - [link to the project](https://celebrated-speculoos-2d5b5c.netlify.app)

+## Note
+- the source code of this project wasn't change, because i would like to track my progress since.
+- not responsive